kkew3/cdbm/README.md

 ## Environment variables

-This environment variables can be exported to change the behavior of `cdbm`:
+These environment variables can be exported to change the behavior of `cdbm`:

 - `CDBM_RECORD_COUNT` (default unset): set to `1` to enable recording directory counts (see below).
 - `CDBM_EDITOR` (default to `EDITOR`, or `vim` if `EDITOR` is not set): set to your favorite editor (e.g. `vim`) to be used in `cdbm -e` (see above).